Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Preliminaries

 \subsection{Basic assumptions}

 We denote by $\Dset \subset \mathbb R^{d\times K}$ the constraint set of dictionaries for the optimization problem (\ref{noiseless1}).
 In this paper, since we focus on complete dictionaries, we assume $d=K$.
-As in GS, we set $\Dset$ to be the {\it oblique manifold} \citep{Absil2008}:
+As in GS, we choose $\Dset$ to be the {\it oblique manifold} \citep{Absil2008}:

 We also call a column of the dictionary $\D[,k]$ an {\it atom} of the dictionary.
-Denote by $\D_0\in \Dset$ the {\it reference dictionary} -- the ground truth dictionary for signal generation.
-Now we can give a formal definition for local identifiability: \begin{definition} (Local identifiability) Let $L(\D):\Dset \to \mathbb R$ be an objective function.
-We say that the reference dictionary $\D_0$ is {\it locally identifiable} with respect to $L(\D)$ if $\D_0$ is a local minimum of $L(\D)$. \end{definition} \textbf{Sign-permutation ambiguity.} As noted by previous works GS and \cite{Geng2011}, there is an intrinsic sign-permutation ambiguity with the $l_1$-norm objective function $L(\D) = L_N(\D)$.
+Denote by $\D_0\in \Dset$ the {\it reference dictionary} -- the ground truth dictionary that generates the signals.
+With these notations, we now give a formal definition for local identifiability: \begin{definition} (Local identifiability) Let $L(\D):\Dset \to \mathbb R$ be an objective function.
+We say that the reference dictionary $\D_0$ is {\it locally identifiable} with respect to $L(\D)$ if $\D_0$ is a local minimum of $L(\D)$. \end{definition} \textbf{Sign-permutation ambiguity.} As noted by previous works GS and \cite{Geng2011}, there is an intrinsic sign-permutation ambiguity with the $l_1$-norm objective function $L(\D) = L_N(\D)$ of (\ref{noiseless1}).
 Let $\mathbf \D' = \mathbf \D \mathbf P \mathbf \Lambda$ for some permutation matrix $\mathbf P$ and diagonal matrix $\mathbf \Lambda$ with $\pm 1$ diagonal entries.
 It is easy to see that $\D'$ and $\D$ have the same objective value.
 Thus, the objective function $L_N(\D)$ has at least $2^n n!$ local minima.
-We can only hope to recover $\D_0$ up to column permutation and column sign changes.
+We can only recover $\D_0$ up to column permutation and column sign changes.
 Note that if the dictionary atoms are linearly dependent, the effective dimension is strictly less than $K$ and the problem essentially becomes over-complete.
 Since dealing with over-complete dictionaries is beyond the scope of this paper, we make the following assumption: